 Khang, D.B., Moe, T.L.
 2008.
+Success criteria and factors for international development projects: A life-cycle-based framework.
 Project Management Journal, Vol. 39, No. 1, 72-84 (Available online).
-To access full articles you will need to register for this site.
+To access full articles, you will need to register for this site.
 The article cited here discusses the attributes of international development projects that make them complex and difficult to evaluate.
 It suggests evaluating each phase in the project cycle to assess overall project success.